vorakl/FakeTpl/README.md

 ### ...as a one-liner.

 This is the simplest and the most reliable one.
 It doesn't require an internet connection but will be hard-coded once it's added.
-That defines a use case: when you need to integrate the fake engine with some existing script/environment once and e then it without any requirements.
-So, just put this string in your shell code:
+That defines a use case: when you need to integrate the fake template engine with some existing script/environment once and then use it without any requirements.
+So, just add this string in your shell code:

 ```bash
 faketpl() { export IFS=''; while read -r _line; do eval echo \"${_line}\"; done; }
 ```

 Yep, that's only one line, really.
 Nothing more! :)
-Then, send a text with templates to stdin like:
+Then, send a text with templates to stdin like here

 ```bash
 (echo -e 'Workers $(grep processor /proc/cpuinfo | wc -l)\nVirtualHost $(cat /proc/sys/kernel/hostname):${RANDOM}\nUsername ${SRV_NAME:-www}' | faketpl)